OmarElsahragty/newbie/README.md

 # 🚀👶🏻 Newbie (Restful APIs Generator)

-**Project Description**: Newbie generates an advanced Express backend using TypeScript based on an input YAML file that contains only the models.
+**Project Description**: Newbie generates an advanced production level Express backend using TypeScript based on an input YAML file that contains only the models.
 It automates the process of setting up the server, routing, and database integration, saving developers valuable time and effort.👨‍💻💻

-## Table of Contents
+## Table of Contents 📑

 - [Installation](#installation) 🛠️
 - [Usage](#usage) ✍️